aakiliqbal/blog/_posts/2025-09-01-getting-cozy-with-spring-boot-s-webclient.md

 ## Making Requests

-Example of using WebClient in a Spring service:
+Example in a Spring service:

 ```java
 @Service